A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems

 We propose two solvers for the augmented Lagrangian in \eqref{eq:ib_alm}.
 The first solver, which will be referred to as \textit{Solver \Romannum{1}} in the sequel, is described by the set of update equation:

-where the superscript $k$ denotes the iteration index; $\nu_{1/2}$ is an intermediate dual variable accounting the fixed-point relaxation \cite{boyd_vandenberghe_2004} and $\Omega_p,\Omega_q$ are probability simplices for $p,q$ respectively; $\alpha>0$ is a relaxation parameter where $1<\alpha<2$ is ``over-relaxation'' while $0<\alpha<1$ is ``under-relaxation''.
+where the superscript $k$ denotes the iteration counter; $\nu_{1/2}$ is an intermediate dual variable accounting the fixed-point relaxation \cite{boyd_vandenberghe_2004} and $\Omega_p,\Omega_q$ are probability simplexes for $p,q$ respectively; $\alpha>0$ is a relaxation parameter where $1<\alpha<2$ is ``over-relaxation'' while $0<\alpha<1$ is ``under-relaxation''.
 We refer to \cite{boyd_vandenberghe_2004} for details.
-Note that $\alpha=1$, we recover the ADMM algorithm; $\alpha=2$ corresponds to the PRS, otherwise we consider it as a general DRS method.
+Note that $\alpha=1$ recovers the ADMM whereas $\alpha=2$ corresponds to the Peaceman-Rachford splitting (PRS) \cite{10.2307/2098834}.

-Alternatively, by changing the order of \eqref{eq:main_gen_alg}, we obtain our second DRS solver, which will be denoted by \textit{Solver \Romannum{2}}, as described by.
+Alternatively, by changing the updating order of \eqref{eq:main_gen_alg}, we obtain our second DRS solver, which will be denoted by \textit{Solver \Romannum{2}}, as described by.

-Remarkably, while the two algorithms \eqref{eq:main_gen_alg} and \eqref{eq:alg_alt} seem different only in the order they optimize $p,q$, it turns out that when solved with gradient descent methods, the first-order necessary conditions are quite different.
-In particular, the dual ascend connects to the gradient difference of the sub-objective function $F$ for the algorithm \eqref{eq:main_gen_alg} whereas the connection between the dual variables is on the gradient of $G$ for \textit{Solver \Romannum{2}}.
+Remarkably, while \textit{Solver \Romannum{1}} and \textit{Solver \Romannum{2}} seem different only in the order they optimize $p,q$, when implemented with gradient descent, their first-order necessary conditions are quite different.
+In particular, the dual ascend connects to the gradient difference of the sub-objective function $F$ for \textit{Solver \Romannum{1}} whereas the connection between the dual variables is on the gradient of $G$ for \textit{Solver \Romannum{2}}.

-Moreover, from the perspective of parameter selection, as will be shown in the next section, the rates of convergence of the two algorithms depend on the relaxation parameter.
+Moreover, from the perspective of parameter selection, as will be shown in the next section, the rate of convergence of the two solvers depend on the relaxation parameter.
 Specifically, when $1\leq\alpha\leq 2$, the rates are $Q$-linear while for the case where $0<\alpha<1$, we can only show $R$-linear rates, which are weaker than its $Q$-linear counterpart \cite{NocedalJorge2006No}.
 However, the strong rate comes with additional assumptions on the linear constraints which limits the problems it applies to.
-Also, it turns out that the convergence of the algorithms \eqref{eq:main_gen_alg} and \eqref{eq:alg_alt} depends on the choice of the penalty coefficient $c$.
-Therefore, knowing the smallest penalty coefficient that assures convergence, and hence the rate, is essential to the success of the proposed DRS solvers for non-convex problems.
+Also, it turns out that the convergence of \textit{Solver \Romannum{1}} and \textit{\Romannum{2}} depends on the choice of the penalty coefficient $c$ \cite{themelis_patrinos_2020,jia_gao_cai_han_2021}.
+Therefore, knowing the smallest penalty coefficient that assures convergence and hence the rate, is essential to the success of applying DRS solvers to non-convex optimization problems.